Hey! Thanks for stopping by :)

 You probably want to know a bit about me, seeing as I am pitching to spend one of the biggest days of your life with you...

 I would say it's pretty much just as important to get along with your wedding photographer as it is to love their style of photography.
 After all, I will be spending lots of time with you on the day, as well as getting to know you as a couple before your wedding.

 My job isn't just to turn up and take pictures.
 I mean, that is TECHNICALLY my job... but for me it's absolutely essential to get to know you guys and click with you; it makes my job 100x more fun and the photos just that bit better!
 Urban dictionary describes the word VIBE as 'a distinctive emotional atmosphere; sensed intuitively', which is exactly what I try and portray in my photos for each and every wedding.
 YOUR story of YOUR wedding, and YOUR vibe (as the kids would call it)!

 who - what - when - where ?

-I'm based in London at the moment, but I have family in Devon so I'm always going down to visit and to shoot weddings in the beautiful countryside there.
-I absolutely love to travel for weddings, and I'm lucky enough to have been able go to so many lovely places doing this job.
+I'm based in Devon, but I absolutely LOVE to travel for weddings, and I'm lucky enough to have been able go to so many lovely places doing this job.

 I call myself a portrait photographer, as I just love photographing people, whether it's at weddings, on photoshoots, or babies & families.
 I love what I do, and I love giving the gift of a moment in time that will exist forever.
 There's something quite special about that!